ESIPFed/data-help-desk/docs/for_organizers/people_and_support/recruiting_data_experts.md

 1. **Finding Data Experts**
     - Ask in the ESIP Slack channel for expert volunteers in subjects that are topics for the data help desk.
     - [ESIP slack channel invite](https://esip-all.slack.com/join/shared_invite/zt-2k167dnsl-l49BDbzgd0vRdP1_PpIUcg#/shared-invite/email)
+    - Search the [ESIP collaboration areas](https://www.esipfed.org/collaboration-areas/) for specific slack channels, email lists and names of personnel leading meetings regarding various topics.
+    - See the [ESIP community calendar](https://www.esipfed.org/community-calendar/) for groups meeting and to connect with participants.
 1. **Direct and Targeted Outreach**
     -   Organizers can decide on key topics and specific resources they want featured and then hand-pick a set of experts in those areas.
 This is